ISUgenomics/bioinformatics-workbook/Appendix/HPC/syntax-highlighting-for-bioinformatics.md

 ### Install

-Follow [these](biosyntax.org/install) guidelines from their official website.
-SInce you will most likely not have `sudo` access, you may have to install `source-highlight` program manually first before attempting BioSyntax installation.
+Follow [these](https://biosyntax.org/install) guidelines from their official website.
+Since you will most likely not have `sudo` access, you may have to install `source-highlight` program manually first before attempting BioSyntax installation.
 Follow these steps:
 ```
 wget ftp://ftp.gnu.org/gnu/src-highlite/source-highlight-3.1.8.tar.gz
 tar xf source-highlight-3.1.8.tar.gz